 DAY(DATE(C2, D2+1, 0))))))=E2, 1, 0))

-Remember that this is an array formula, which means that you must enter it by pressing Shift+Ctrl+Enter.
+In the most recent versions of Excel, this will work fine.
+In older versions you'll need to enter the formula as an array formula, which means that you must enter it by pressing Shift+Ctrl+Enter.
 In addition, the weekday value you enter in cell E2 must be in the range of 1 through 7, where 1 is Sunday, 2 is Monday, etc.

 Another great formula you can use is the following: